Back To Search Results

 Etiology

 Domesticated cats and dogs inflict practically all of the bites encountered in the emergency department in the United States.
 The most common complication is a local wound infection.
-Infections resulting from bites of all animal species are polymicrobial with aerobic and anaerobic bacteria; dogs and cats have an oral flora of Pasteurella, Staph, and Strep most commonly.
+Infections resulting from bites of all animal species are polymicrobial with aerobic and anaerobic bacteria; dogs and cats have an oral flora of Pasteurella, Staphylococcus, and Streptococcus most commonly.
 In cat bites and scratches, Bartonella infections are an additional concern.
-Dog bites in immunocompromised individuals, especially asplenic patients, raise concern for Capnocytophaga sepsis.[4]
+Dog bites in immunocompromised individuals, especially those who are asplenic, raise concern for Capnocytophaga sepsis.[4]

 Epidemiology